kristo-aun/egd-web/TOMCAT.md

 ### Install your CA certificate to browsers
-To make your browsers trust the site, you need to manually install either tomcat's certificate or your CA certificate to the browsers.
+To make your browsers trust the site, you need to manually install either tomcat's certificate or your CA certificate to your browsers.
 It is preferrable to install the CA, because then you'll be able to secure other sites as well without installing their certificate each time.